w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 #### 2. Open source

-An open-source project promotes transparency, builds trust and ensures the project team isn't doing something suspicious behind the scenes.
+An open-source project promotes transparency, builds trust, and ensures the project team isn't doing something suspicious behind the scenes.
 Additionally, it makes it very easy to track the project's progress and see how active the team is in developing it.

 That doesn't mean, though, that any closed source project isn't legitimate or the team behind it has something to hide.
 Many teams choose to keep their code private to protect their intellectual property.
 And several teams that do so have gotten a [General Grant](https://github.com/w3f/General-Grants-Program), under which members of the grants review team review their private code.

 Another thing that an open-source project allows you to see is if they have copied any code from other open sources.
-This isn't necessarily bad since no one re-invents the wheel but copied code should attribute to the source.
+This isn't necessarily bad, since no one re-invents the wheel, but copied code should attribute to the source.
 If it doesn't, this should raise some red flags because the project team tries to feign expertise by passing someone else's code as their own.

 A forked repo is easy to spot since it points to the original repo, but partially copied code might not be as easy to find.
 A quick [search](https://duckduckgo.com/?q=search+for+copied+source+code+plagiarism&t=ffab&ia=web) can provide you with some ways and tools to look for plagiarism.